-- FUNCTIONAL: a WORD which performs a function within a message, to describe or clarify the MESSAGE or a part of it - MARKER: a type of FUNCTIONAL which is appended to a WORD to describe or clarify the WORD - DEICTIC: a WORD which points out the location, situation, or identity of an IDEA in a MESSAGE.
+- FUNCTIONAL: a WORD which performs a function within a message, to describe or clarify the MESSAGE or a part of it.
+Some of these words may serve as action words in a sentence. - MARKER: a type of FUNCTIONAL which is appended to a WORD to describe or clarify the WORD - DEICTIC: a WORD which points out the location, situation, or identity of an IDEA in a MESSAGE.

-There are four sub-types of words which can be considered DEICTICS in NN: - PERSONAL PRONOUN: a WORD which substitutes for a PARTICLE-type IDEA in the context of a given MESSAGE - RELATIVE PRONOUN: a WORD that links to a PARTICLE-type IDEA in a subordinate MESSAGE

-- ARTICLE: a WORD which links a PARTICLE in a MESSAGE to entities in related MESSAGES, possibly also clarifying its roles and relationships - Locative Deictic: a WORD pointing to a PARTICLE by location
+There are four sub-types of words which can be considered DEICTICS in NN: - PERSONAL PRONOUN: a WORD which substitutes for a PARTICLE-type IDEA in the context of a given MESSAGE - RELATIVE PRONOUN: a WORD that links to a PARTICLE-type IDEA in a subordinate part of a MESSAGE - ARTICLE: a WORD which links a PARTICLE in a MESSAGE to entities in related MESSAGES, possibly also clarifying its roles and relationships - Locative Deictic: a WORD pointing to a PARTICLE by location